17thshard/palanaeum/README.md

 ==========

 To run Palanaeum on your local machine for development purposes you need to set up a virtual machine.
-That's super easy to do on Linux
+That's super easy to do in Linux

 1. Download and install:
     * VirtualBox: https://www.virtualbox.org/wiki/Downloads